kazurayam/KS10.4.2_failed_to_rename_Keywords/README.md

 >Type com.kazurayam.ks.BrowserMobProxyManager contains a main method - some applications (such as scripts) may not work after refactoring.

 I could understand the message.
+I would accept the warning.
+Later I will remove the `main` method.
+This warning dialog is not a problem at all.

-Later, I will remove the `main` method, which is unnecessary.
-I decided to ignore the warning and clicked the continue button.
-Then, I noticed 2 problems.
+For the time being, I decided to ignore the warning and clicked the continue button.
+Then, I got a series of problems.

 **Problem 1: Katalon Studio GUI no longer synced with the file system**

 In the Katalon Studio GUI, in the `Keywords` folder, the `BrowserMobProxyManager.groovy` was renamed to `WebDriverPlusHARFactory.groovy`.
-But on the file system (using Emacs editor), I found that `BrowserMobProxyManager.groovy` stayed there and `WebDriverPlusHARFactory.groovy` wasn't present.
+But on the file system, using Emacs editor, I found that the original `BrowserMobProxyManager.groovy` stayed there and new `WebDriverPlusHARFactory.groovy` wasn't present.

 ![GUI and file out of sync](https://kazurayam.github.io/KS10.4.2_failed_to_rename_Keywords/images/GUI_file_out_of_sync.png)